starfederation/datastar/site/static/md/examples/custom_validity.md

 ## Explanation

 The expression passed into the `data-custom-validity` attribute is evaluated and the result is used as the custom validity message for the input.
-The result must be a string.
 If the result is an empty string, the input is considered valid.
 If the result is a non-empty string, the input is considered invalid and the string is used as the custom validity message.

 ```html
 <form data-on-submit="sse('/endpoint', {contentType: 'form'})">